Improved Approximations for Extremal Eigenvalues of Sparse Hamiltonians: Contextualizing our results

+Bravyi, Gosset, Koenig, and Temme~\cite{Bra18} were the first to suggest approximation algorithms for the largest eigenvalue of fermionic Hamiltonians using fermionic Gaussian states, achieving a $1/\mathcal{O}(n\log(n))$-approximation ratio for generic $4$-local fermionic Hamiltonians.
+They also asked whether Gaussian states might provide a constant-factor approximation.
+Among other results, Hastings and O'Donnell~\cite{HO22} subsequently demonstrated that Gaussian states offer at best a $1/\Omega(\sqrt{n})$-approximation for a class of $4$-local fermionic Hamiltonians, known as the Sachdev-Ye-Kitaev (SYK) model.
+Hamiltonians in the SYK model are dense $4$-local Hamiltonians, hence the work of Hastings and O'Donnell left open the possibility of a constant-factor Gaussian approximation algorithm for models with sparse Hamiltonians.
+Sparse Hamiltonians are a natural class of Hamiltonians to study.
+Examples, such as the Fermi-Hubbard model, are ubiquitous~\cite{Hub63}.

-Herasymenko, Stroeks, Helsen, and Terhal~\cite{H22} show that $\lambda_{\max}(H) \geq m/Q$, where $\lambda_{\max}(H)$ is the largest eigenvalue of $H$ and $Q=q(q-1)(k-1)^2+q(k-1)+2$.
-We demonstrate that this is true with $Q=qk+1$ and also that $Q=4k+1$ is attainable for $k$-sparse $H$ with a mix of $2$-local and $4$-local terms.
-All of these results are obtained by efficient classical algorithms producing descriptions of Gaussian states.
+Recent work by Herasymenko, Stroeks, Helsen, and Terhal~\cite{H22} proves the existence of such constant-factor approximations.
+They show that $\lambda_{\max}(H) \geq m/Q$, where $\lambda_{\max}(H)$ is the largest eigenvalue of $H$ and $Q=q(q-1)(k-1)^2+q(k-1)+2$ for a $k$-sparse strictly $q$-local fermionic Hamiltonian.
+Herasymenko et al.\ also prove an improved ratio of $Q = 12(k+1)^2+4(k-1)+2$ when specializing to $k$-sparse, $4,2$-local fermionic Hamiltonians.
+Our work directly improves upon these results (see \Cref{tab:results}).
+Our work also removes the conditions on system size present in Herasymenko et al. This leads to immediate improvements in Herasymenko et al.'s work on the sparse SYK model.
+All of the above results are obtained by efficient classical algorithms producing descriptions of Gaussian states.
 We refer the reader to \cite{H22} for further background, motivation, and applications to the SYK model.
+Finally, Herasymenko et al.'s result do not extend to $k$-sparse, $q$-local fermionic Hamiltonians (i.e., where all terms have locality \emph{at most} $q$).
+To our knowledge, our $1/\mathcal{O}(qk^2)$ approximation is the first of this kind.
+It remains an open question whether this may be improved to $1/\mathcal{O}(qk)$.

-Results of the above flavor were obtained for traceless $k$-sparse qubit Hamiltonians with constant locality by Harrow and Montanaro~\cite{HM17}, who show that $\lambda_{\max}(H) \geq \Omega(m/k)$ using product states, where $k$-sparse and $m$ are defined analogously as above.
+Results of the above flavor were obtained for traceless $k$-sparse qubit Hamiltonians with constant locality by Harrow and Montanaro~\cite{HM17}, who show that $\lambda_{\max}(H) \geq \Omega(m/k)$ using product states, where $k$-sparse and $m$ are defined analogously as above; bounds upon which our ideas give a constant-factor improvement (see \Cref{tab:results}).
 They also give an improved bound with respect to the operator norm instead of the maximum eigenvalue: $\|H\| \geq \Omega(m/\sqrt{k})$.
-In the fermionic case, we give a 2-local example with $\lambda_{\max}(H) = \|H\| = \Theta(m/k)$, showing that such an improvement is not possible.
+In the fermionic case, we give a 2-local example with $\lambda_{\max}(H) = \|H\| = \Theta(m/k)$, showing that such an improvement is not possible (see \Cref{sec:optimality}) and that our result for the strictly $q$-local case is tight.
+As noted in \Cref{tab:results}, our techniques also apply to the Hamiltonians considered by Harrow and Montanaro, yielding approximation guarantees with small hidden constants and improved dependence on $q$.